-When it comes to working together effectively on a task, cultures differ with respect to importance placed on establishing relationships early on in the collaboration.
-A case in poir and Hispanic cultures tend to attach more value to developing relationships at the beginnin shared project and more emphasis on task completion toward the end as compared with Eur Americans.
-European-Americans tend to focus immediately on the task at hand, and let reladevelop as they work on the task.
-This does not mean that people from any one of these cul backgrounds are more or less committed to accomplishing the task, or value relationships more transactions.
+When it comes to working together effectively on a task, cultures differ with respect to the importance placed on establishing relationships early on in the collaboration.
+A case in point, Asian and Hispanic cultures tend to attach more value to developing relationships at the beginning of a shared project and more emphasis on task completion toward the end as compared European-Americans.
+European-Americans tend to focus immediately on the task at hand, and let relationships develop as they work on the task.
+This does not mean that people from anyone of these cultural backgrounds are more or less; it means they may pursue them differently.

-4. Different Decision-Making Styles
+Different Decision-making Styles

 The roles individuals play in decision-making vary widely from culture to culture.
-For exthe U.S., decisions are frequently delegated - that is, an official assigns responsibility for a paratter to a subordinate.
-In many Southern European and Latin American countries, there is value placed on holding decision-making responsibilities oneself.
-When decisions are made be of people, majority rule is a common approach in the U.S.; in Japan consensus is the preferre Be aware that individuals' expectations about their own roles in shaping a decision may be in by their cultural frame of reference.
+For example, in the U.S., decisions are frequently delegated - that is, an official assigns responsibility for a particular matter to a subordinate.
+In many Southern European and Latin American countries, there is a strong value placed on holding decision-making responsibilities oneself.
+When decisions are made by groups of people, majority rule is a common approach in the U.S.; in Japan consensus is the preferred mode.